 2017: Appeared in two matches during the regular season in substitute roles on Sept.
 23 against Orlando and Sept.
 30 against Chicago...Started both NWSL playoff matches for Thorns FC...Made her first start of the season, tallying the game-winning assist, against Orlando in the NWSL semifinals on Oct.
 7...Played 45 minutes in her 2017 home debut against Chicago on Sept.
 30...Made her season debut on the road against Orlando as as substitute...Recipient of the 2016-17 Female Professional Athlete of the Year award at the Oregon Sports Awards.

 2016: Earned NWSL Best XI honors...Set a new NWSL record for the most assists in a single season (10) against Sky Blue FC on Sept.
 25...Appeared in 14 matches (13 starts), tallying one goal and 10 assists...Recorded an assist against Western NY on Sept.
 11...Tallied two assists against Houston on Sept.
 7...Came on as a second-half sub against Boston on Sept.
 4...Tallied an assist on Aug.
 27 against Seattle...Named NWSL Player of the Week for Week 6, tallying a goal and her league-leading fifth assist against Washington on May 21...Named NWSL Player of the Month for April, registering three assists in two matches...Tallied her fourth assist in three games on Dagny Brynjarsdottir’s game-winning goal at Boston on May 1...Registered the game-tying assist on Lindsey Horan’s equalizer against FC Kansas City on April 23...Tallied her second career multi-assist game, starting and playing 89 minutes against Orlando on April 17.

 2015: Appeared in 12 matches (all starts) ...
 Scored her first goal in a regular season match for Thorns FC, from the penalty spot, on Aug.
-30 against Washington...
-Has started eight consecutive matches (July 22-Aug.
+30 against Washington...Started eight consecutive matches (July 22-Aug.
 30)...Tallied her first point and assist of the season on Aug.
 5 ...Logged 90 minutes and started in her first game back with the team since the World Cup on July 22...Started the first three matches of the regular season, logging 269 minutes before departing for World Cup preparations.

 2014: Joined Thorns FC in July after finishing her season with Paris Saint-Germain in France...Appeared in five matches (all starts) during the regular season...Started four consecutive games from July 4 - 17...Made her season debut July 4 in a 2-2 draw at home against the Chicago Red Stars, starting and playing 85 minutes.

-2013: Joined Thorns FC in mid-July following the completion of her season with Paris Saint-Germain in France...Named the NWSL championship game Most Valuable Player for her performance in a 2-0 win over Western New York on Aug.
+2013: Joined Thorns FC in mid-July following the completion of her season with Paris Saint-Germain in France...Named the NWSL Championship game Most Valuable Player for her performance in a 2-0 win over Western New York on Aug.
 31...Tallied the go-ahead goal on a 30-yard free kick in the championship match...
 Finished the regular season with three assists in seven appearances (all starts)...Tallied goals in consecutive NWSL playoff matches...Recorded her first goal for Thorns FC in a 3-2 win at FC Kansas City in the semifinals of the NWSL Playoffs on Aug.
 24...Tallied an assist in consecutive games from July 28-31...Registered her first two career NWSL assists in a 3-3 draw against Chicago on July 28...Made her first appearance for Thorns FC, starting and playing 90 minutes in a 1-1 draw against Western New York on July 14.

-Has 132 international caps with the United States Women’s National Team, scoring 18 goals.
+Has 142 international caps with the United States Women’s National Team, scoring 25 goals.

+2018: Started and played in four games for the USWNT, tallying four goals to help the United States qualify for the 2019 FIFA Women's World Cup...Scored her 20th international goal, the game-winner, to help the USWNT secure the Tournament of Nations title, in a 4-1 win over Brazil on Aug.
+2...Made a substitute appearance against China on June 12, tallying the game-winning goal.
 2017: Returned to the field with the USWNT against New Zealand on Sept.
 19 as a substitute...Appeared in three games at the SheBelievesCup, earning starts against Germany and France...Named to the short list for the 2016 FIFPro World Best XI.
 2016: Named U.S. Soccer Female Player of the Year, registering six goals and eight assists in 22 appearances...Selected to her third Olympic roster, starting and playing in three matches, while registering a pair of assists...Tallied a pair of assists in a 3-0 win against Colombia on April 10...Helped the United States win the 2016 CONCACAF Women’s Championship and a berth in the 2016 Rio Olympics.
 2015: Earned her 100th international cap against Costa Rica on Aug.
 19...In her second FIFA Women’s World Cup, appeared in six matches (five starts) leading the U.S. to a World Cup title...Scored the fifth goal, her first FIFA Women’s World Cup goal, in the U.S.’ 5-2 win over Japan in the final on July 5...Tallied an assist as a second-half substitute in a 5-1 win against Mexico on May 16.
 2014: Made 16 appearances (10 starts) for the USWNT...Played in four matches (three starts) during the CONCACAF Women’s Championships, helping the USWNT qualify for the 2015 FIFA Women’s World Cup...Recorded two goals and two assists...Registered a brace in a 5-0 win over Guatemala during qualification.
 2013: Registered one goal and four assists in nine games (7 starts) in 2013.
-2012: Heath appeared in 26 matches (16 starts) for the United States during a busy 2012 campaign…Registered three assists in six matches during the 2012 London Olympics…Finished the year with four goals and seven assists, both career highs … 2011: Played in 15 games (2 starts), scoring one goal and adding two assists...Appeared in four matches as a substitute during the 2011 FIFA Women’s World Cup…Played in the tournament’s quarterfinal, semifinal and final match in her first World Cup at the senior international level … 2010: Missed the year as she recovered from illness and a major ankle injury sustained during the WPS season … 2009: Was named the 2009 U.S. Soccer Young Female Athlete of the Year...Appeared in two matches for the U.S. , both against Canada … 2008: Made her national team debut in March against Finland in the Four Nations Tournament...At 20-years-old, was the youngest player named to the 2008 Beijing Olympics roster...Made three substitute appearances during the tournament...Earned 17 caps for the team during the year … Youth National Teams: Started for the silver medal-winning U.S. Under-20 Women’s National Team at the Pan-American Games in Rio de Janeiro in 2007...Was a standout player during the 2006 FIFA U-20 Women’s World Cup...Also saw time with the U-21, U-17 and U-14 National Teams.
+2012: Heath appeared in 26 matches (16 starts) for the United States during a busy 2012 campaign…Registered three assists in six matches during the 2012 London Olympics…Finished the year with four goals and seven assists, both career highs.
+2011: Played in 15 games (2 starts), scoring one goal and adding two assists...Appeared in four matches as a substitute during the 2011 FIFA Women’s World Cup…Played in the tournament’s quarterfinal, semifinal and final match in her first World Cup at the senior international level.
+2010: Missed the year as she recovered from illness and a major ankle injury sustained during the WPS season.
+2009: Was named the 2009 U.S. Soccer Young Female Athlete of the Year...Appeared in two matches for the U.S. , both against Canada.
+2008: Made her national team debut in March against Finland in the Four Nations Tournament...At 20-years-old, was the youngest player named to the 2008 Beijing Olympics roster...Made three substitute appearances during the tournament...Earned 17 caps for the team during the year.
+Youth National Teams: Started for the silver medal-winning U.S. Under-20 Women’s National Team at the Pan-American Games in Rio de Janeiro in 2007...Was a standout player during the 2006 FIFA U-20 Women’s World Cup...Also saw time with the U-21, U-17 and U-14 National Teams.